Ellendesu/Python_Final_Project/README.md

 **Missing Data Analyzer** is a Python library and CLI tool for detecting, summarizing, and visualizing missing data in tabular datasets (CSV format).
 It helps users understand the extent of missingness in their data and offers clean, interpretable summaries and visual diagnostics.

 # Group Members & Responsibilities
-- Ellen Wu: Visualizer & its test files
+- Ellen Wu: Visualizer & its test file
 - Isabella Xu: Analyzer test file & sample csv document
-- Achint Kaur: Analyzer
+- Achint Kaur: Analyzer file & details

 # Features
 - Load tabular data (CSV) and detect missing values